Welsh

 General course information

-The course aims to develop the learner’s enthusiasm, creative and linguistic skills as they express themselves confidently in written and spoken Welsh.
-Learner’s will develop the ability to respond to literature and modern cultural materials from several mediums, and in doing so fire their appreciation of our Welsh cultural heritage.
-In addition, the course is relevant to the requirements of the modern world in light of the more current aspects that are presented.
+The aim of the course is to develop enthusiasm and the creative and linguistic skills of pupils to express themselves confidently in Welsh, both spoken and written.
+Additionally, students' ability to respond to literature and contemporary cultural material from various media is developed, fostering interest and appreciation of Wales's cultural heritage and a pride in the language.
+Furthermore, this course is relevant to the requirements of the modern world considering the more contemporary aspects presented in Unit 6, which offer vital employable skills in this modern Wales.

 Course Content